 If you are interested in applying to the Washington Semester Program, you should talk to your academic advisor(s) to determine how the Washington Semester Program's academic credit will apply to your individual undergraduate program.

 It is hard to know what exact expenses to anticipate, since it differs from student to student.
 In general, typical expenses associated with the semester are:

-- Tuition - All students will enroll at USC Columbia and pay the USC semester tuition rate.
+Tuition - All students will enroll at USC Columbia and pay the USC semester tuition rate.
 The USC Board of Trustees establishes the tuition for the upcoming year in July of each year.

-- Housing Expenses - Washington Intern Semester Housing (WISH) management company owns the house at 225 Constitution Ave.
-NE, where the students live.
-At orientation, we will collect a $300 non-refundable processing fee payable to WISH.
+Housing Expenses - Washington Intern Semester Housing (WISH) management company owns the house where the students live.
 The cost of housing varies each year.
-Students should budget between $4,700 and $5,000 plus a refundable $200 security deposit.
+Students should budget between five thousand to fifty-five hundred .
 This includes all utilities, internet access, furnishings, basic kitchen supplies, and monthly cleaning.
-Students will be billed by WISH a month before the semester begins.
 WISH understands that many students use scholarship money to help pay for housing, which often is not available to the student until after the semester begins.
-A payment schedule for housing can be worked out directly through the WISH office by calling Mr. Paul Sarna at 202-548-2720.
+A payment schedule for housing can be worked out directly through the WISH office.